florent37/AndroidParallax/README.md

 </com.github.florent37.parallax.ScrollView>
 ```

-And no additionnal lines into the activity !
+And no extra lines into the activity !

 ```java
 public class MainActivity extends AppCompatActivity {